alon1samuel/Visualize3DHumanModels/README.md

 # Visualize3DHumanModels
-A tool that visualize on an image 3D models of humans on an image
+A tool that visualize 3D models of humans on an image.